listlessbird/poland-ai-ts-workshop/exercises/11-subagent-systems-DONE/11.5-summarizing-our-system-output/problem/readme.md

 1. Manually writing the text parts
 2. Using `.toUIMessageStream()` and `writer.merge()`

-If we choose the second option, we need to make sure we pass `{ sendStart: false }` to avoid creating multiple messages.
-Take a look at the reference material to help.

 Good luck, and I'll see you in the solution!